 Four Drifting Seasons

-Together with Jan Driessen and Killian Elbers, activist composer Merlijn Twaalfhoven translated climate change data from the Northern hemisphere into music to create this striking vocal piece.
-The piece is true to the data, and the vocals are a direct reflection of the changes in our climate since the beginning of measurement in 1880 until spring 2017.
-This piece pushes a well-known graph from a visual to an auditory experience, ending intensely with one highly pitched tone.
+Together with Jan Driessen and Killian Elbers, activist composer Merlijn Twaalfhoven translated climate change data from the Northern hemisphere into music.
+The composition is true to the data, and the vocals are a direct reflection of the changes in our climate since the beginning of measurement in 1880 until spring 2017.
+A well-known graph is thus transposed from a visual to an auditory experience, ending intensely with one highly pitched tone.
 In this way, we can relate freshly to the story the data is telling us, surpassing the overly politicized and polarized tone which surrounds this topic.

-In October 2010 Maya started to sing professionally and created a Duo with the musician-drummer Matan Ephrat.
-Their debut album was released in January 2015 and they have been performing in and outside of Israel for the last 4 years.
-They have been playing in Jazz music festivals around the world in - Paris, Munich, Buenos Aires, Montevideo, Nairobi, Moscow and more.
-Their program contains original songs in Hebrew and English, original Instrumental pieces and covers from all over the world playing Cello, Drums and Vocal.
+In October 2010, Maya started to sing professionally and created a duo with the musician-drummer Matan Ephrat.
+Their debut album was released in January 2015 and they have been performing in jazz music festivals around the world.
+Their program contains original songs in Hebrew and English, original instrumental pieces, and international covers.
 They are working on their 2nd album that should be released in the end of 2017.

-Gloria Benedikt was born in Austria and trained at the Vienna State Opera Ballet School and English National Ballet School, London.
+Gloria Benedikt was born in Austria and trained at the Vienna State Opera Ballet School and English National Ballet School (London).
 Since 2002 she has worked as a dancer and choreographer across Europe and the USA.
-A graduate of Harvard University (2013), she is particularly interested in connecting the arts and academia, defining her dance pieces as choreographed papers and creating artistically innovative, impact-driven arts projects that link the humanities and sciences to solve global challenges.
-She is an Associate for Science and Arts at the International Institute for Applied Systems Analysis (IIASA).
-Recent performance engagements include the Kennedy Center, Washington (DC); the House of the European Union, Vienna; the European Culture Forum, Brussels; the European Forum, Alpbach; the Bridging Europe Festival, Budapest; the European Commission’s Joint Research Center, Ispra; and the Forum on European Culture, Amsterdam. www.gloriabenedikt.com
+A graduate of Harvard University (2013), she is particularly interested in connecting the arts and science, defining her dance pieces as choreographed papers and creating artistically innovative, impact-driven arts projects that link the humanities and sciences to solve global challenges.
+She is the first Research Associate for Science and Arts at the International Institute for Applied Systems Analysis (IIASA).
+Recent performance engagements include the Kennedy Center, Washington DC; the House of the European Union, Vienna; the European Culture Forum, Brussels; the European Forum, Alpbach; the Bridging Europe Festival, Budapest; the European Commission’s Joint Research Center, Ispra; the Forum on European Culture, Amsterdam; and the Stockholm Act. www.gloriabenedikt.com

 Israeli-born violinist Gilad Hildesheim started playing at the age of 6 in Belgium.
 In Israel Gilad studied with Haim Taub, Gad Kogan, Yair Kless, and Ilona Faher.
 Gilad has won grants from the American-Israel Foundation and has been the leader of many orchestras and musical groups in Israel and abroad, including The Haifa Symphony Orchestra, the Tel Aviv Soloists Ensemble, the Kaprizma Ensemble, and the San Carlo Opera in Naples, Italy.
 For the last eight years Gilad has led the NKO Chamber Orchestra and played with them as a soloist on tours in Israel, Croatia, Italy, France, Germany, and China.
 A passionate chamber player, Gilad has collaborated with Pinchas Zuckerman, Guy Braunstein, the Jerusalem Quartet, the Jerusalem Trio, Bernard Greenhaus, and pianist Revital Hachamoff, with whom he has toured the U.S.A and Bulgaria, and performed numerous live radio broadcast concerts.

 Israeli-born violinist and violist Tali Kravitz has enjoyed a steadily growing reputation both as a sought-after performer and a respected pedagogue.
-Having received a MM from the Pinchas Zukerman Performance Program at the Manhattan School of Music where she studied under the guidance of Pinchas Zukerman and Patinka Kopec, Tali appeared at numerous esteemed venues, often collaborating with today’s leading artists.
+Having received a MM from the Pinchas Zukerman Performance Program at the Manhattan School of Music, where she studied under the guidance of Pinchas Zukerman and Patinka Kopec, Tali appeared at numerous esteemed venues, often collaborating with today’s leading artists.
 She has been on the faculty of the Manhattan School of Music Precollege Division, the Summit Music Festival in New York, and the National Arts Center Orchestra Young Artists Program Precollege in Canada.
-Currently serves on the faculty of the Jerusalem Academy of Music and Dance as well as the Jerusalem Conservatory Hassadna and the Lin & Ted Arison Israel Conservatory of Music, Tel Aviv.
-Tali is the recipient of number of prizes and awards among which are the First Prize at the 5 Town Music & Art Foundation String Competition, First Prize at the String Orchestra of the Rockies Concerto Competition, First Place at the Joyce Dutka Arts Foundation Instrumental Competition, and winner of the Virtu Foundation Scholarship Competition.
+She currently serves on the faculty of the Jerusalem Academy of Music and Dance as well as the Jerusalem Conservatory Hassadna and the Lin and Ted Arison Israel Conservatory of Music, Tel Aviv.
+Tali is the recipient of a number of prizes and awards among which are the First Prize at the 5 Town Music and Art Foundation String Competition, First Prize at the String Orchestra of the Rockies Concerto Competition, First Place at the Joyce Dutka Arts Foundation Instrumental Competition, and winner of the Virtu Foundation Scholarship Competition.
+Tali plays on a Jacobus Stainer viola, kindly loaned to her by Mr. Yehuda Zisapel.
 Tali also earned a MS in Neuroscience and Education from Teachers College, Columbia University, in 2013.

 Mimmo Miccolis is an Italian-born dancer and choreographer who has worked across Europe and the USA for the past decade.
 He is particularly interested in creating work around social issues.
 In spring 2015 he won the Outstanding Choreographer Award at the Youth American Grand Prix, New York, and in 2011 the BBC Performing Arts Award for his choreography of RIGHTS(?).
 Miccolis obtained his dance education at Fondazione Niccolò Piccinni and Balletto di Toscana.
 He currently serves as faculty teacher and choreographer at the Washington Ballet, and at George Mason University.